 Unlicensed assistive persons may obtain initial medication assistant III registration by submitting a Medication Assistant III Initial Application with the appropriate fee and complete a criminal history record check.
 Along with the application you must submit one of the following:

 - Evidence of successful completion of a course which includes medication administration from an approved nursing education program, which must have included a clinical nursing component.
 The course must have included basic clinical skills, basic pharmacology, principles of medication administration, and mathematics competency OR

 - Evidence of successful completion of a board-recognized medical assistant program; and certification from the American Association of Medical Assistants; National Health Career Association; National Center for Competency Testing; American Medical Technologists or its successor organization awarding the certified medical credential.
 A qualified MAIII applicant must have received medication administration training through an in-person clinical component to prepare the applicant to administer medications in their role as a Medical Assistant.

 I never received my renewal notice and my registration expired.
 Why didn’t I get my renewal notice?

-Renewal emails are sent to the current email address on file for each Medication Assistant III.
+Renewal emails are sent to the email address on file for each Medication Assistant III.
 A Medication Assistant III has the responsibility to notify the Board of any change of address, email address or telephone number so that renewal notices and other correspondence will be received.
-You may change your address, email address or telephone number online.
-Failure to receive a renewal notice does not relieve you of the obligation to renew your registration before the expiration date.
+A UAP may change your address, email address or telephone number online.
+Failure to receive a renewal notice does not relieve the registrant of the obligation to renew their registration before the expiration date.

 What does an individual who has an inactive/expired medication assistant III registration have to do to reactivate their registry status?